kloimhardt/bb-web/README.md

 ## Getting Started

-Download the zip file of this `bb-web` repository via Github's `Code` button above or via this [link](https://github.com/kloimhardt/bb-web/archive/v0.0.1.zip).
+Download the zip file of this `bb-web` repository via Github's `Code` button above.
 Unzip it, thereby creating some directory called `bb-web-master` or similar.

 In your file explorer, double click on `first.html`.
 A button called "Count up" should appear.
 Press it and see the Small Clojure Interpreter ([SCI](https://github.com/borkdude/sci)) in action in the browser.